YahooArchive/anthelion/README.md

 As mentioned in the beginning of the document this project contains the complete Nutch 1.6 code, including the plugin.
 If you download the complete project, there is no need for any changes and settings.
 If you want to download only the plugin, please download only the nutch-anth.zip from the root of the folder and go to step 2 of the configuration.
 If you want to contribute to the plugin and/or want to use the sources with another version of Nutch, please follow the following instructions:

-1. Download and copy the /src/plugin/parse-anth folder in your nutch's plugins directory.
+1. Download and copy the /src/plugin/parse-anth folder in your Nutch's plugins directory.

 2. Enable the plugin in conf/nutch-site.xml by adding *parse-anth* in the *plugin.includes* property.